 What Is Embezzlement?

 Embezzlement, also known as employee theft, is the act of someone wrongfully appropriating funds that have been entrusted to their care but which are owned by someone else.
 The most common embezzlement is by employees, but others with fiduciary responsibility can also be charged with embezzlement.

 Embezzlement is a specific type of fraud, which is defined as a "knowing misrepresentation of the truth or concealment of a material fact to induce another to act to his or her detriment."
 For example, accounting embezzlement is the manipulation of accounting records to hide the theft of funds.

 Embezzlement can be prosecuted as criminal fraud or civil fraud.
 In the case of civil fraud, the employer can bring a lawsuit against the employee.

 What Are the Factors in Embezzlement?

 For a charge of embezzlement to be supported, four factors must be present and must be proven:

-- A fiduciary relationship must exist between the two parties; that is, there must be a relationship of trust, a responsibility for taking care of the asset (money or property, for example), and a reliance by one party on the other.
+- A fiduciary relationship must exist between the two parties; that is, there must be a relationship of trust, responsibility for taking care of the asset (money or property, for example), and reliance by one party on the other.

 - The defendant must have acquired the property through the relationship, rather than in some other manner.
 It is sometimes difficult to prove, particularly in the case of embezzlement of cash from a bar, for example.

 - The defendant must have taken ownership of the property or transferred the property to someone else (called conveyance).

 - The defendant's actions were intentional.
-It is also sometimes difficult to prove.
-How do you prove intent?
+It is also sometimes difficult to prove intent.